 Bottom Line

 If you use your vehicle for business purposes, you may be able to deduct some of the expenses you incur.
-Both the standard mileage rate and the actual expense method are available to those who meet the requirements for these write-offs.
-If you’re eligible to use either method, be sure to have this article handy so that you are fully aware of the rules.
+The standard mileage rate and the actual expense methods are available to those who meet the requirements for these write-offs.
+Both the condition of your vehicle and the amount of miles driven in the year can greatly impact which method works best for you.